torvalds/linux/Documentation/admin-guide/perf-security.rst

 perf_events access control
 -------------------------------

-To perform security checks, the Linux implementation splits processes into two categories [6]_ : a) privileged processes (whose effective user ID is 0, referred to as superuser or root), and b) unprivileged processes (whose effective UID is nonzero).
+To perform security checks, the GNU/Linux implementation splits processes into two categories [6]_ : a) privileged processes (whose effective user ID is 0, referred to as superuser or root), and b) unprivileged processes (whose effective UID is nonzero).
 Privileged processes bypass